Holiday Shopping: Santa Barbara Gift Markets Have Arrived

 Wednesday, December 5, 2018

-It’s been a long-running win-win in Santa Barbara: Not only is this town well-populated with truly talented and productive artisans, butit’s equally stocked with people who deliberately shop for locally made arts and crafts.
+It’s been a long-running win-win in Santa Barbara: Not only is this town well-populated with truly talented and productive artisans, but it’s equally stocked with people who deliberately shop for locally made arts and crafts.
 While the symbiosis runs year-round, intensity peaks during the holidays, with working hands creating more inventory as discerning shoppers seek out gifts with regional flare.
 Looking for something special?
 Look local.
 For starters, the Indy staff has compiled this quick guide.

 By Paul Wellman